SaoodCS/DistInc-API-Gateway/README.md

 ## About

 This is the API Gateway for the Distinc application.
-It is responsible for routing requests to the appropriate microservice, and for handling authorisation.
+It is responsible for routing requests to the appropriate microservice and for handling authorisation.

 Distinc serves as a comprehensive financial management tool, enabling users to effortlessly track expenses, monitor balances across multiple bank accounts, set account-specific targets, and calculate monthly income distribution among accounts.